Importing to WRS From Your Database Using XML

-Importing to WRS From Your Database Using XML

 Where do I start?

-The first step is to convert data from your database, such as Access or Excel, into XML or CSV file format.
+The first step is to convert data from your database, such as Access or Excel, into XML file format.
 XML and CSV are the formats used by the import process.

 The next step is to create the reporting period in the WRS that you will be importing to, click on either the contribution or the expenditure tab, depending on which data you are importing, and follow instructions. ( Click here for more detailed instructions.)